psychicEgg/EDHM/Odyssey/3rdPartyMods/README.md

 3rd-party mods (3PMs) for Odyssey are optional extra mods.
 You must have EDHM for Odyssey installed prior to installing 3PMs.

 Current 3PMs available:
-- FSS Overlay
+- FSS Overlay (requires fix for FDev U13)
+- Cockpit Lights Mod (requires fix for FDev U13)

 In development:
-- Cockpit Lights Mod (requires fix for FDev U12)
 - Cockpit Paint Mod